 There’s also a manor of professionalism here as they roast the beans themselves which allowed us to deeply enjoy every cup as they all overflowed with quality and flavor.

 They’re conveniently located nearby Da’an Station, just a 4-minute walk from exit 5.

 |Table of Contents|

 It’s also worth mentioning that this cafe is English-friendly.
-We confirmed this as well as most of everything is translated in English and the staff we spoke to can speak English.
+We confirmed this as well as most of everything is translated into English and the staff we spoke to can speak English.

-The entire basement design is in a woody and minimalist which gives a subtle modern Korean cafe vibe to it.
+The entire basement design is woody and minimalist which gives a subtle modern Korean cafe vibe to it.
 It’s pretty spacious and can accommodate many people without the feeling of being crowded.

 With its super simplistic style, it felt surprisingly cozy despite the fact all the seating is either solid wood or stone.